-Off-site energy (natural gas and electricity), telecommunications, water, wastewater utility, and rail spur improvements also will be required and will be identified as "off-site improvements" necessary for the Proposed Project and analyzed in the environmental review, as well as in a separate regulatory process before the New York Public Service Commission with regard to the electric transmission lines needed for the Proposed Project (see Figure 3).
+Off-site energy (natural gas and electricity), telecommunications, water, wastewater utility, and rail spur improvements also will be required and will be identified as "off-site improvements" necessary for the Proposed Project (see Figure 4).
+The DEIS will assess impacts of the Proposed Project and off-site improvements.
+National Grid will complete a separate Article 7 regulatory process before the New York Public Service Commission with regard to the electric transmission lines needed for the Proposed Project.
 The following off-site improvements have been identified: